Helping people enjoy a safer place to live, work, and drive.

 Tom

 While the app was being built I created a successful Facebook group in my home town of Grande Prairie.
-We treated that group like it was the app, and had two people pretty much full time helping people who posted.
+We treated that group like it was the app, and had two people pretty much full time helping those who posted.

 A year after trying to get people who created posts to communicate the way I recommended, I measured the results and reported them to a local crime watch group.
 I was blown away.
-That hunch had led to being able to improve a theft victims or a suspicious activity alerts results by 500% compared to people who just did what they thought was best.
-Arrests were faster and sentencing also took place when our formula was followed.

 About 1 year after Lightcatch was released, Tom, a 25 year veteran police officer and member of our Advisory Board, got a further insight.
 His suggestions again revolved around improving the way people communicate.

-We just went and improved things on the app on their behalf.
-Six months later I had data that showed the results for those were we improved communication were double what others were experiencing.
-Adding those two insights up, it was becoming clear we could deliver results that were an improvement of about 10 times better than what most people experience.
+Adding my original insight together with Tom's it was becoming clear we could deliver results that were an improvement of about 10 times better than what most people experience.

 Easy?